a-kalinin/toast-me/README.md

 Accepts string, any message to put in toast.
 Text shown in one line, no wraps allowed.
 Overflowed text will be hidden with ellipsis.
+Complete text shown on hover with the `title` attribute on toast node.

 #### Options argument

-Accepts object with any allowed fields, or string as a name of options preset.
+Accepts object with any allowed fields, or string as a name of options preset, or `null`.
+If you don't need to set options, but need to pass an action - pass `null` instead options.

 ##### Accepted options
 * `position` - *string*, one of `"top"` `"bottom"`.
 Default `"top"`.